YogeshGoyyalA-1/Asic_Design/README.md

 # RISC-V Instruction Formats

 **RISC-V architecture employs a variety of instruction formats to accommodate different types of operations.
 The six main formats are R-Type, I-Type, S-Type, B-Type, U-Type, and J-Type, each tailored for specific purposes like arithmetic, logical operations, immediate values, branching, memory access, and jumps.
-Below is a brief description of each format and its usage:**
+Below is a brief description of each format and its usage**

 ## R Type
 - 'R' signifies register.